 Represented a global manufacturer of building products in litigation filed by an insurer, as subrogee of the purchaser of two roof systems.
 Plaintiff asserted claims for negligence, strict products liability and breach of express warranty relating to the alleged failure of those systems in a high wind event.
 Action was settled and dismissed on terms very favorable to our client.

-Representing the US-based subsidiary of a Brazilian investment firm as defendant, counter-claimant and third-party plaintiff in litigation with the architect and design firm that formerly oversaw renovations at a 12-story midtown Manhattan office building owned by the client.
+Represented the US-based subsidiary of a Brazilian investment firm as defendant, counter-claimant and third-party plaintiff in litigation with the architect and design firm that formerly oversaw renovations at a midtown Manhattan office building owned by the client.
 The dispute was ultimately settled favorably, dismissing all claims against the client without payment or other obligation while recovering a significant sum on the client’s behalf.

 Construction Litigation – Dispute with General Contractor and Subcontractors